 Each of these applications has a special Trinity version for them, included in the Q4OS software repository.
-So, you are not just running old, out of date versions of these applications; but you are running updated builds specifically written for the Trinity DE.
+So, you are not stuck running old, out of date versions of these applications.
+Rather you’re running updated builds of this software, specifically written for the Trinity DE.

 To this day, K3B is my go-to DVD/CD burner, and in my opinion, the Amarok music player has no modern day equal.

 Another under-appreciated feature that is provided with the Trinity desktop is excellent documentation.
 With the built-in documentation, provided and updated by the TDE developers, you have all the information you need to learn the more intricate functionality of the desktop and it’s associated application and utilities.
 You don’t have to go searching for this info on the Net; it’s all there provided to you in the Help screens.

 About the only negative thing I can say about TDE is that Konqueror has not been very well maintained, at least when it comes to using it as a web browser.
 As a file manager, Konqueror is well equipped and intuitive to use.
 As a web browser, however, it has not aged well and can only properly render a small percentage of the web pages that are on the Internet, today.
 This is a real shame, as I really liked using Konqueror to surf the web, back in the early 2000s; It was one of the fastest web browsers out there.
 I also liked it’s integration of some really useful tools, like KGet and the FISH:// protocol; not to mention a really good user identity agent.